-- 24.1 If the academy has reason to believe the pupil may no longer be living at the address held on record and staff are unable to confirm the whereabouts of the pupil through the academy's usual processes, staff will follow the CLF CME and Pupil Tracking guidance, along with North Somerset Council's CME guidance and make CME referrals as appropriate. - 24.2 If a pupil and family are moving out of the area and the pupil will no longer require a place, the academy will seek the consent of the local authority Special Educational Needs Team before removing the pupil from roll.
-When removing the pupil from roll, the academy will, at the same time, notify the local authority using the CME referral form - 24.3 The academy will add and delete pupils from roll in line with the law and statutory guidance, and make any additional CME referrals as appropriate, in accordance with North Somerset Council's guidance and the CLF CME and Pupil Tracking guidance. - 24.4 The academy will seek advice from the LA if unsure about any individual cases: ewsreferrals@n-somerset.gov.uk - 24.5 When removing a pupil from roll due to Elective Home Education (EHE) or Permanent Exclusion the academy will also follow the relevant LA EHE and Exclusion notification processes. - 24.6 If a pupil on roll lives in a different LA area, the academy will follow the other LA's processes where appropriate.
+- 24.1 If the academy has reason to believe the pupil may no longer be living at the address held on record and staff are unable to confirm the whereabouts of the pupil through the academy's usual processes, staff will follow the CLF CME and Pupil Tracking guidance, along with North Somerset Council's CME guidance and make CME referrals as appropriate. - 24.2 If a parent/carer notifies the academy in writing that the pupil and family are moving out of the area and the pupil no longer requires a place, the academy will remove the pupil from roll from the date of moving and will, at the same time, notify the local authority (LA) using the CME referral form. - 24.3 The academy will add and delete pupils from roll in line with the law and statutory guidance, and make any additional CME referrals as appropriate, in accordance with North Somerset Council's guidance and the CLF CME and Pupil Tracking guidance. - 24.4 The academy will seek advice from the LA if unsure about any individual cases: ewsreferrals@n-somerset.gov.uk - 24.5 When removing a pupil from roll due to Elective Home Education (EHE) or Permanent Exclusion the academy will also follow the relevant LA EHE and Exclusion notification processes. - 24.6 If a pupil on roll lives in a different LA area, the academy will follow the other LA's processes where appropriate.